Hyperobjekt/seda-map/src/modules/explorer/components/filters/README.md

-# SEDA Filters
+# SEDA Filter Panel

 This module contains the filtering UI for the SEDA explorer.
-The UI outputs a JSON filter object
+The UI outputs a JSON filter object that is put in the filter store.

 ## Available Filters